 “Yeah, let’s go.”

-She reached out her hand and after one last hesitation, Clayton took it and they fled the orientation room, the training coordinator screaming after them to stop running or she’d paralyze their legs.
+She reached out her hand and after one last hesitation, their fingers met in tingling excitement and they fled the orientation room, the training coordinator screaming after them to stop running or she’d paralyze their legs.

 At this point, for Clayton, ‘no’ didn’t really seem to be an option.
 He hadn’t even begun to process what he just witnessed, but the deepest whisper of inner wisdom promised that he’d never find out if he let her go.
 They bolted to a pair of metal doors at the end of the hall; and when those squeaked open Clayton squinted, blinded by the light of a new dawn.

-“Yay it worked,” said Amy, excited.
-“Well, mostly.
+“Yay it worked.” said Amy, “Well, mostly.
 I wanted to go to my dream forest, but we seem to just be in a city park.
 Oh I can see CogniCorp just over there… so we’re still here basically… darn it.”

 Clayton’s vision slowly returned as she talked.
-He wasn’t too sure about the teleportation…it felt as if they had been running this whole time, and the park wasn’t very far from the facility.
+He wasn’t too sure about the teleportation…it felt as if they had been running this whole time, and this park wasn’t very far from the facility…

-“Prove it,” he said heaving, and Amy rolled her eyes, likely annoyed that he still didn’t believe.
+“Prove it,” he said heaving; Amy rolled her eyes and scoffed.
 “Please.
 If this is true I want to know.”

 “If this is true,” she answered, walking around stooped over as if searching for something.
 “Then when I wake up, you’re dead.
 Poof.
 I mean, how much do you really want to know?
 Just help me look for my dream token, ok?
 Whenever I get lucid it’s usually laying somewhere around…”

 “No!”
-Clayton shouted out before he had the chance to stop himself.
+Clayton burst out before he had the chance to stop himself.
 “No, you tell me, right now.
 What the hell is going on here?”

-Amy stood back up with a dramatic sigh, then flipped her fiery mane of hair to one side and began stroking it.
+She sighed and flipped her fiery mane of hair to one side and began stroking it in long pensive pulls.